Protohedgehog/open-research-glossary/glossary.md

 ### 'Flavours' or 'types of Open Access

+* **Black -**

+* **Bronze -**

+* **Diamond -** A form of "Gold" OA in which there is no author-facing fee (APC).
+Sometimes also called 'Platinum' OA.

+* **Gold -** Making the final version of manuscript (VOR) freely available immediately upon publication by the publisher.

 * **Green -** Making a version of the manuscript freely available in a repository.
 Often referred to as 'self-archiving', and happens in parallel with publication in a journal.

-* **Gold -** Making the final version of manuscript (VOR) freely available immediately upon publication by the publisher.

-* **Bronze -**

-* **Black -**

-* ** Diamond -** A form of "Gold" OA in which there is no author-facing fee (APC).
-Sometimes also called 'Platinum' OA.

 * **Gratis -** A paper is available to read free-of-charge, though its reuse is still restricted, for example by "All Rights Reserved" or" copyright; [Source](http://creativecommons.org.nz/research/).